databrary/www/website_mods.md

 #### Developer tab

 - Should we alert that we are leaving the site?
+(A tabbed page is opened up at the moment

 ### Site-wide footer